grumpyjames/birding-almanac/sites/Lakenheath.md

 Pause for a moment in the car park - can you hear a cuckoo?
-Stop in at the visitor centre to check for any news - the folks in there are enthusiastic and know the reserve well (they will, for example, know whether there are Cranes on site, and where to find them); this section is loosely based on their advice.
+Stop in at the visitor centre to check for any news - the folks in there are enthusiastic and know the reserve well (they will, for example, know whether there are cranes on site, and where to find them); this section is loosely based on their advice.

 Head into the reserve by following the tracks that heed closely to the path of the railway.
-Reedbeds will, in season, yield reed warbler, whitethroat...and unspeakable numbers of reed bunting.
+Reedbeds will, in season, yield reed warbler, whitethroat, and unspeakable numbers of reed bunting.
 It's a good job they're such delightful birds, or they'd quickly get tedious.

 Take a brief break at the new fen viewpoint; sit down gently, mind, there's a bit of give in the benches.
-The plantation at the back of the fen is likely hiding the cuckoos you can likely hear.
+The plantation at the back of the fen is likely hiding the cuckoos you can hear.
 Keep an eye on the trees - if there isn't a hobby over the reeds, there might be one entering or leaving a nest in them.